Last Updated on 08/08/2021

 We then sat on this rock, which everyone mostly refers to as a cave.
 Before, trekkers were allowed to camp beside the cave, but due to over-camping, a definite campsite was built at the top of a hill surrounded by higher peaks and near a water source.

 The sheer joy of watching the valley turn green, blue, yellow and white from atop the cave.
-If are in the valley, don’t miss the moment alone or with friends who appreciates nature for its true charm.
+If are in the valley, don’t miss the moment alone or with friends who appreciate nature for its true charm.

 The photo above is more enchanting in real.
 Dzukou Valley in monsoon blossoms with yellow, white and pink flowers.